VictorHarri-Chal/The-Plazza/README.md

 ## A pizzeria simulation in C

 The purpose of this project was to simulate how a pizzeria can work with the possibility of taking differents orders simultaneously.
-Handling multiple kitchens creating gradually with multiple cooks inside them being available or not.
+Handling multiple kitchens created gradually, with multiple cooks inside them being available or not.

 ## Usage